lineality/definition_behavior_studies/README.md

 We can generalize System-Externalization, task/step derivation/integration, and task/process-modularity.
 ?
 We can generalize System-State management and schedules.
 ?
 We can generalize context.

+We Can Use System-Membranes:
+(Summary)
+We can value, study, engineer, cultivate, and maintain system-and-definition sustainability-features that may be described or analogized as 'System Membranes.'

+The analogy, though it may be a direct reference to a category of functionality rather than an analogy, is (using the terminology of the study of biology) with the role of a membrane in the regulation of reactions and reactivity in and around 'cells' (where to some extent 'cells' are significantly defined by the functionality of membranes).

+While it is likely that we will not know in high detail the history of the evolution of biochemistry on a given planet, we should speculate that there was a pre or proto-biological time-period that lacked membranes.
+The analogy here focuses on the comparative difference between the earlier no-membrains-environment on the one hand and on the other hand the with-membranes-environment.

+In the pre-membrane, without-membraines, environment, reactions and reactivity happen openly in larger environments.
+More specifically, aside from not being able to manage an environment specifically for constructive functionality, the 'defensive' features and functionalities are so lacking that there is barely, if any, delineation of there being 'things' to survive or be maintained.

+(See early-biochemistry works such as by A.G.
+Cairns-Smith.)

+The membrane is not merely a title to be bestowed or a social-nicety to draw an artistic boundary of convenience around this and that 'thing.'
+We could imagine or pretend or very abstractly hypothesize a conveniently hospitable environment in which 'things' such cells or parts found in cells existed and were maintained in a no-membrane world where we could say 'here is thing-1' and 'here is thing-2' in the same way that in reality we say 'here is cell-1' and 'here is cell-2' (the only difference being a presence or absence of membrane functionality).
+But, fantasy-hypotheticals aside, membrane functionality is a requisite part of maintainable bio-chemistry; if you removed all membrane functionality from cells those cells would cease to be 'things'; they would be degraded, destroyed, collapsed, weathered, and eroded, and rapidly so, so that there was no 'thing' to point to.

+As in the case of a pre-membrane time period, many of the individual reactions of steps (abstracted out of a with-membrain context) can and likely did happen in an openly-reactive no-membrains (pre-biology/proto-biology) environment.
+And the lack of membranes means that degradation, destruction, erosion, weathering, etc., would predominantly have quickly destroyed whatever was able to form or be formed.
+This is part of the developmental question about how cellular life may have formed in an openly reactive environment, given the significant difficulty of maintaining anything for long enough to do anything before everything is rapidly destroyed and collapsed back to the default-equilibria of non-biology and less-useful reactive states.

+While 'people' cherish cult-ish beliefs in automatically ideal situations, the existence of the concept of a membrane (either for a biological cell or for definitions and systems) stands in stark contrast to the cult of automatic passive productive formation and maintenance.

+In the case of biochemistry there should be no doubt or disagreement about the existence and role of membranes: biological cells usually cannot survive, exist, function, be-maintained, etc., without some functional system of membranes.

+However, this same role, functionality, and concept of membranes has (as of 2026) yet to be applied to definitions and systems more broadly.
+That a bio-chemical 'system collapse' of a cell will happen in the absence of membrane-functionality and features is not seriously in question.

+The system-collapse of definitions and systems in the absence of membrane-functionality occurs very much in the same way that a cell can very rarely continue to function for long in an openly-reactive environment without membranes.
+Signals, communications, coordinated decisions, alignment, perception, orientation, learning, and project management, are conspicuous examples of rapid default system-collapse, where not only does the coordinated-decision and project-state collapse but the capacity to perceive the collapse-event (and pattern of collapse events in time) collapses, resulting in an endless return to a default oblivion of repeating the same ignorant failures indefinately.

+The argument here, aside from the perhaps insurmountable challenge of teaching basic concepts of self-preservation to violent hominids, is a 'we can' statement: We can value, study, engineer, cultivate, and maintain system-and-definition sustainability-features that may be described or analogized as 'System Membranes.'

 We Can Use "Low-Bar Enlightenment":
 	(Summary)